 Rosanna has been addicted to heroin for 16 years.

 VICE: Have you ever tried to quit?

-Does your family understand your predicament?
+Do your family understand your predicament?

-It's one thing to be understanding.
-It's another to feel this yourself.
+It's one thing to be understanding; it's another to feel this yourself.
 They tell you all it takes is will and ambition, but they don't know it's a struggle, that you go through terrible pains.
 Eventually they got disgusted that I kept doing it.
 I would be, too, if I were in their place.

 How do the doctors act around you?

 I had an operation a while ago because I had problems with my gut, and the doctor told me I had two hours to live.
 They all said, “Oh my god, you're in such bad shape – how did you get like this?”
 I was so swollen you would have thought I was pregnant, but they still refused to hospitalise me.

 What about the cops?

 It depends on the shift.
 There are some who'll be abusive – who'll swear at you, call you “a fucking cunt”, yell about “your mumma's vagina” and beat you.
 After that they ask you details about what you do, when you whore yourself, how big the cocks are that you ride.
 It's not normal.